ehrpg/qstar/vessels.md

 ### Speed

-Smaller vessels have the upper hand when it comes to manoeuvering.
+Smaller vessels have the upper hand when it comes to manoeuvring.
 As such, they gain a bonus to evading enemy fire, while bigger, slower vessels are penalised.

-### Shield Hitpoints
+### Shield Hit Points

 Shields come in great variety to protect a vessel versus any kind of damage.
 F.e. a shield might be a simple sand screen that deflects beam and laser